ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 ### Forking

-I started forking [Tan Liu babel fork](https://github.com/tanhauhau/babel) of the repo instead of the main Babel repo and then I clone my fork at https://github.com/ULL-ESIT-PL/babel-tanhauhau:
+I started forking [Tan Li Hau babel fork](https://github.com/tanhauhau/babel) of the repo instead of the main Babel repo and then I clone my fork at https://github.com/ULL-ESIT-PL/babel-tanhauhau:

 ### Cloning the repo